akaliutau/java-containers/readme.md

 Build the whole project using standard command

 ```
-mvn clean package
+mvn clean install package  -DcreateChecksum=true
 ```
-As a result several jar archives with code will be build
+As a result several jar archives with code will be build and installed into local .m2 repository

+Note the flag createChecksum added into the command - this is needed in order to generate sha1 sums for artifacts (one can omit this, but this will lead to non-fatal warnings like org.eclipse.aether.transfer.ChecksumFailureException: Checksum validation failed, no checksums available)

 One can execute the main demo class using the following command